FOSSEE/eSim/README.md

 ## eSim

 [eSim](https://esim.fossee.in/) is an open source EDA tool for circuit design, simulation, analysis and PCB design, developed by [FOSSEE Team](https://www.fossee.in/) at [IIT Bombay](http://www.iitb.ac.in/).
-It is an integrated tool build using open source softwares such as KiCad, Ngspice, GHDL, etc.
+It is an integrated tool build using open source softwares such as KiCad, Ngspice and GHDL.

 ## Releases
 * Ubuntu 16.04 OS and above LTS versions.